History of Ipswich Town F.C.: Europe, administration and Championship regulars: 1995–2018

-"A new era": 2018–present
+Relegation and League One Era: 2018–2022

 Paul Hurst was appointed as manager for the start of the 2018–19 season, with the club heralding it as "a new era", but was sacked less than five months later after securing a single victory in fourteen league matches, leaving Ipswich bottom of the Championship.
 On 27 October 2018, former Norwich City manager Paul Lambert was appointed as the new manager.
 Winning 3 games in the next 28 resulted in Ipswich being relegated to the third tier of English football for the first time since 1957, with relegation being confirmed following a one-all draw with Birmingham City on 13 April 2019.
 Ipswich finished their first season in League One in eleventh, with the final standings ultimately being decided by points-per-game due to the season's suspension due to the COVID-19 pandemic.
 In the 2020–21 season, Ipswich continued to struggle and found themselves in tenth place in January.
 This prompted local newspaper East Anglian Daily Times to call for Paul Lambert to be sacked as Ipswich manager.
 Lambert left the club by mutual consent on 28 February 2021.

 Former Wigan Athletic manager Paul Cook was appointed as replacement for Lambert and handed a contract until 2023 on 2 March 2021.
 On 7 April 2021, the club announced that US investment group Gamechanger 20 Limited had purchased a majority stake in the club, with previous owner Marcus Evans remaining as a minority shareholder.
 Ipswich ended the 2020–21 season in League One in ninth position.

+Ipswich continued to stagnate into the 2021–22 season.
+Following a streak of poor results, Cook was sacked after 9 months in charge on 6 December 2021.
+It took Ipswich ten days to appoint former Manchester United assistant coach Kieran McKenna.
+Form considerably improved for the rest of the season, however, it was not enough for Ipswich to push for play-offs.
+Ipswich finished the season in 11th.

+Promotion to the Championship: 2022–present

+Ipswich started their fourth season in League One strongly, winning seven of their first ten games, losing just one.
+Ipswich remained in the top two until the 25th round, where a series of draws pushed them out of the automatic promotion slots into the play-off positions.
+Ipswich's chances of automatic promotion appeared to fade, but Kieran McKenna managed to guide the team back into second spot with an eighteen-game unbeaten run in the close of the season.
+Ipswich confirmed their promotion back into the Championship with a 6–0 victory over Exeter on 29 April 2023.
+Overall, Ipswich scored 101 goals and gained 98 points.